Adi0406/Getting-and-Cleaning-Data-Week-4-/README.md

 'run_analysis.R' is the code for the R script used to complete the project goals

-'FinalTidyData.txt' is the output from the 'runAnalysis.R' R script
+'secTidySet.txt' is the output from the 'runAnalysis.R' R script